SentientByte/DashFolio/structure.md

 the application first runs (or when `portfolio.json` is missing), `services.portfolio.ensure_default_portfolio_file` creates a sanitized file with an explanatory `__comment`, empty `holdings`, and blank `target_allocations` maps.
+If the configuration volume is read-only the app falls back to the same in-memory defaults, so dashboards render but portfolio edits will not persist until write access returns.
 Populate the file via the dashboard or by syncing transactions; committed artifacts should never contain real account data.

 Each persisted holding entry contains: